leonlinsx/minimal-mistakes/_posts/2020-01-18-newsletter-annual-review.md

 4. I responded to Josh in a post [here](https://www.leonlinsx.com/additional-marketplace-rake-factors/ "Rake")
 5. As always, nothing I write is financial advice, please consult a professional financial advisor etc. Don't sue me; I have no money.
 6. It was still helpful though!
 Would encourage you to do a reflection regardless of how late it is.
-7. The others inclued [Anne-Laure Le Cunff](https://docs.google.com/presentation/d/1WxAY5ujUeKKQ_Y1c-Ic_rHj2t3Kaw_GOpwTX1jY4y_k/edit?usp=sharing "template"), [Kelly Thorne Gore](https://ibloom.us/blog/10-end-of-the-year-reflection-questions/ "questions"), and [Henna Inam](https://www.forbes.com/sites/hennainam/2018/12/31/ten-questions-to-ask-in-your-personal-year-end-review/#1a0297287e7d "questions")
+7. The others included [Anne-Laure Le Cunff](https://docs.google.com/presentation/d/1WxAY5ujUeKKQ_Y1c-Ic_rHj2t3Kaw_GOpwTX1jY4y_k/edit?usp=sharing "template"), [Kelly Thorne Gore](https://ibloom.us/blog/10-end-of-the-year-reflection-questions/ "questions"), and [Henna Inam](https://www.forbes.com/sites/hennainam/2018/12/31/ten-questions-to-ask-in-your-personal-year-end-review/#1a0297287e7d "questions")
 8. No, I'm not a subscriber.
 Just a top google search result.
 9. Yes, that really happened.
 I gave up and went to bed shortly after.
 What follows was written on a separate day.
 10. Flannery O'Connor